wusai2333/trib/doc/lab2.md

   all the back-ends, the keeper, then all the front-ends.
 - The `trib.Storage` used in the backend will return every `Clock()` call in less than 1 second.
-- In the `trib.Storage` used in the backend, all storgae IOs on a single backend are serialized (and hence provides sequential consistency).
+- In the `trib.Storage` used in the backend, all storage IOs on a single backend are serialized (and hence provides sequential consistency).
 Each key visiting (checking if the key exist, locating its corresponding value, or as a process of iterating all keys) will